top of page

 What if a clinical diagnosis is not made?

 If a clinical diagnosis is not indicated from the assessment the report will outline why.
-Despite, this the report will identify any needs your child may have or may identify any further assessments we think might be beneficial to better understand their needs.
+Despite this, the report will identify any needs you or your child may have or may identify any further assessments we think might be beneficial to better understand your or their needs.
 This will be discussed with you during a follow up call once you have received the report.

 How much does this cost?